LorenzoPiombini/Database/README.md

 [isam.db-C-language-main]$ mkdir bin obj
 ``````

-take a look at the Makefile, for the GET and LIST command you will need to change the path for them to work:
+take a look at the Makefile, for some of the commands you will need to change the path for them to work:

 ``````plaintext
 $(BINDIR)/GET: